All Episodes

 You're asking a wrong person.

-I'm not getting out, and yet there they are.
+And yet there they are.

-Donald J. Trump has started to articulate a way out of the presidential race, a verbal parachute that makes clear he has contemplated the factors that would cause him to end his bid.
+In unmistakable ways over the last two weeks, whether he has intended to or not, Donald J. Trump has started to articulate a way out of the presidential race, a verbal parachute that makes clear he has contemplated the factors that would cause him to end his bid.

-Now never mind that for a week, Trump has insisted the drive-by's are mistaken, and that he has no exit strategy whatsoever.
+Now, never mind that for a week, Trump has insisted the drive-bys are mistaken and that he has no exit strategy whatsoever.

 Nobody would be talking about an exit strategy if these were Jeb Bush's numbers.